ymijsters/My_Data_Practical/README.md

     Fail to reject the null hypothesis.
 No significant difference detected between the periods.

-Also here, there seems to be no significant differences in the ratio of male vs. female characters.
+Maybe surprisingly here, we can see that there's no significant difference in the ratio of female characters.
+It might have been expected that for a country that is considered less progressive, women may have played a lesser role in Russian literature, but this does not seem to be the case.

 ## Character Maps

-Beyond basic statistics, there various methods described earlier can be used for more complex analysis.
+Beyond basic statistics, the various methods described earlier can be used for more complex analysis.
 One way is to create maps that capture all the characters, their interactions and the frequency of their interactions.
 You can see some examples of these graphs below.
 As described by Bonato et al. (2016) character maps can be very valuable in understanding and comparing various pieces of literature, the placement, of characters, their intensity of interaction with other characters and the common interaction between side-characters.
 This can provide interesting insights on what differentiates books.
 For example, a closely tied net of characters that interact often might fit a more structured, small-world author, while many loosely tied characters represent large-world stories, possibly written by less structured authors.

 *Note that the use of Plotly to generate graphs for Github readme's does not work correctly, therefore, I have manually updated the readme to include screenshots of the interactive character plots.
 These interactive plots can still be generated by running the code in Jupyter.*